Homemade firearm: Notable crimes

 Noted crimes in which homemade firearms were used include the shooting sprees in Rancho Tehama, California (2017), Baltimore, Maryland (2017), and Kingsessing, Philadelphia (2023).
 In each of these cases, the shooter used home-assembled AR-15–style rifles.
+The weapon allegedly used by the suspect in the 2024 killing of UnitedHealthcare CEO Brian Thompson is believed by authorities to have been homemade as well.
 Recently, law enforcement officials in the United States have begun encountering privately made machine gun conversion devices.
 Devices such as the Glock switch have been used in crimes such as the 2022 Sacramento shooting.

 Example of privately made machinegun conversion devices.
 The devices on the left are Glock switches.
 The devices on the righthand side are known as 'swift links'.
 They are used in Glock handguns and AR-15–style rifles, respectively.

 On July 8, 2022, former Japanese prime minister Shinzo Abe was assassinated in Nara, Japan, using a homemade "zip-gun" that was electrically fired via a metal filament wire heating up near the propellant.

 U.S. law

 U.S. federal law

-Congress passed the Gun Control Act of 1968 or the GCA, to expand interstate commerce controls over common firearms like handguns, shotguns and rifles.
+Congress passed the Gun Control Act of 1968 or the GCA to expand interstate commerce controls over common firearms like handguns, shotguns and rifles.
 The GCA requires those who are "engaged in the business" of manufacturing or dealing in firearms to be licensed by the ATF.
 Federal firearms licensees are required to mark their firearms' serial numbers and keep records of their transactions.
 The GCA also prohibits certain categories of persons, like convicted felons, domestic abusers, current users of illicit drugs and others, from possessing firearms.

 To help enforce these prohibitions, Congress passed the Brady Act in 1993, creating the National Instant Criminal Background Check System, or NICS, and requiring FFLs to submit potential firearms purchaser information to NICS before transferring firearms.

 While Congress passed the GCA as a response to the assassination of then-President John F. Kennedy, its drafters expressly added that the Act was not intended to place any undue burden on law-abiding citizens who use or make firearms for lawful, private purposes.